 Publication of Your Personally Identifiable Information for Membership Directories and Registration Lists

-To allow other members and the public to find you, the Personally Identifiable Information we receive may be published on the Sites and other print or digital media, in a variety of ways, including, but not limited to, directories, membership lists, and registration lists from NDIA meetings, conferences and/or events (“Directory Lists”).
+To allow other members and the public to find you, the Personally Identifiable Information we receive may be published on the Sites and other print or digital media, in a variety of ways, including but not limited to directories, membership lists, and registration lists from NDIA meetings, conferences, and/or events (“Directory Lists”).
 Directory Lists will not include sensitive information, such as credit card or bank information, or social security numbers.
-Users may request their information be suppressed from Directory Lists by contacting us.
+Users may request that their information be suppressed from Directory Lists by contacting us.

 Sharing Your Personally Identifiable Information to Fulfill Service Requests and Perform Business Functions

 When fulfilling service requests initiated by you, we may share your Personally Identifiable Information with certain third parties to fulfill the requests.
 We may also share such information with service providers that perform business functions for us.
 For example, NDIA occasionally hires other companies to provide limited services on our behalf, including but not limited to packaging, mailing, and delivering promotional offers; answering customer questions about products or services; consulting services; data modeling; printing; sending postal mail; and processing event registrations.
 In such cases, NDIA may share your Personally Identifiable Information.

-Sharing Your Personally Identifiable Information When Legally Necessary or to Protect the NDIA’s Interests
+Sharing Your Personally Identifiable Information When Legally Necessary or to Protect NDIA’s Interests

-The NDIA may disclose your Personally Identifiable Information if required to do so by law or in the good-faith belief that such action is necessary to: (a) conform to legal requirements or comply with legal process served on the NDIA; (b) protect and defend the rights or property of NDIA; or (c) protect the personal safety of NDIA personnel or members of the public in appropriate circumstances.
+NDIA may disclose your Personally Identifiable Information if required to do so by law or in the good-faith belief that such action is necessary to: (a) conform to legal requirements or comply with legal process served on NDIA; (b) protect and defend the rights or property of NDIA; or (c) protect the personal safety of NDIA personnel or members of the public in appropriate circumstances.
 In addition, if NDIA and/or its assets (or a portion of its assets) are sold, assigned, transferred, or merged, or if NDIA undergoes some other change including a change to its corporate form as part of a bankruptcy proceeding or otherwise, information may be transferred as part of that transaction or change.

 Sharing Your Email Address Pursuant to NDIA Policy